2 minute read.

 - the citation record is clear and up-to-date.

 It’s not just collecting the metadata however, it’s also making it available so that it can be as widely used as possible.
 Preprint metadata is no different.
-As with all supported content types, we make the metadata available for machine and human access, across multiple interfaces (e.g. REST API, OAI-PMH, Crossref Metadata Search)
+As with all record types, we make the metadata available for machine and human access, across multiple interfaces (e.g. REST API, OAI-PMH, Crossref Metadata Search)

 For example, you can see information on the preprint https://0-doi-org.pugwash.lib.warwick.ac.uk/10.20944/preprints201608.0191.v1 in a number of ways: